 All wheels must be removed from the vehicle to perform a thorough and complete brake inspection, except in the case of a motorcycle when the disc brake(s) can be inspected without removing the wheel.
-While removing the wheel, the technician shall inspect for any missing, broken, or damaged wheel studs and/or any missing, cross-threaded, or incorrect lug nuts.
+While removing the wheel, the technician shall inspect for any and all missing, broken, or damaged wheel studs and any and all missing, cross-threaded, or incorrect lug nuts.

 - A. Disc Brake Inspection: When inspecting disc brakes, the technician shall inspect the following items: - 1.
-Toothed ring, sensor, and wiring for broken, bent, or missing teeth on any externally accessible toothed ring, and sensors, electrical connectors, wire routing, and condition. - 2.
-Mounting bolts for loose or damaged mounting bolts. - 3.
-Splash shield for damage or looseness.

-- 4. Brake pad linings for proper thickness.
-The thickness of the brake lining (friction material) must be greater than or equal to that specified by the manufacturer's service limits, or if not available, the lining must be greater than or equal to 1/32" thick for bonded linings or 1/64" above rivet heads on riveted linings. - Check condition of linings for contamination with grease, oil, brake fluid, or other material, cracking, evidence of overheating, and secure mounting of the friction material to the metal backing. - 6.
-Each rotor for thickness, parallelism (thickness variation), lateral run-out, excessive ridges, grooves, corrosion, or cracks.
+Toothed ring, sensor, and wiring for broken, bent, or missing teeth on any externally accessible toothed ring, and inspect the sensors, electrical connectors, wire routing, and general condition. - 2.
+Mounting bolts for looseness or damage. - 3.
+Splash shield for damage or looseness. - 4.
+Brake pad linings for proper thickness.
+The thickness of the brake lining (friction material) must be greater than or equal to that specified by the manufacturer's service limits, or if not available, the lining must be greater than or equal to 1/32 inch thick for bonded linings or 1/64 inch above rivet heads on riveted linings. - 5.
+Check condition of linings for contamination with grease, oil, brake fluid, or other material, as well as for cracking, evidence of overheating, and secure mounting of the friction material to the metal backing. - 6.
+Each rotor for each of the following: thickness, parallelism (thickness variation), lateral run-out, excessive ridges, grooves, corrosion, or cracks.
 Each brake rotor's measured thickness must not be less than the minimum thickness specification.